brentp/smoove/README.md

 `smoove` simplifies and speeds calling and genotyping SVs.
 It also improves specificity by removing many spurious alignment signals that are indicative of low-level noise and often contribute to spurious calls.

+It both supports small cohorts in a single command, and population-level calling with 4 total steps, 2 of which are parallel by sample.

 It requires:

  + [lumpy and lumpy\_filter](https://github.com/arq5x/lumpy-sv)